rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 * **clients**: Clients authorized to access resources;
 * **(permissions)**: Permissions on resources.

-Machines authorized to access resources can be declared by:
+Declare machines authorized to access resources with:

 * **IP address**: `192.168.1.2`
 * **Network address**: `192.168.1.0/255.255.255.0` or CIDR format `192.168.1.0/24`
 * **FQDN**: client_*.rockylinux.org: allows FQDNs starting with client_ from the rockylinux.org domain;
 * `*` for everybody.

-Multiple clients can be specified on the same line, separated by a space.
+Specification of multiple clients is possible on the same line separated by a space.

 ### Permissions on resources